 High gable roof – There is enough headroom since the roof is designed in high gable roof style

-Pad-lockable door – The shed has pad-lockable sliding doors so as to ensure your valuable items are safe and secure
+Pad-lockable door – These metal storage shed kits has pad-lockable sliding doors so as to ensure your valuable items are safe and secure

 Ease of set up – This is a DIY assembly since the parts have been pre-cut and pre-drilled.